MARITIME RESTRICTED RADIO OPERATORS CERTIFICATE (MRROC)

 WHERE: Tauranga Coastguard HQ, 72 Keith Allen Drive, Sulphur Point, Tauranga

-WHEN: Every third Wednesday and Thursday, (bi monthly) at 7pm
+WHEN: Every third Wednesday and Thursday - (bi monthly - attendence required both nights) at 7pm

 COST: $70pp (payment in full required on booking)